 - Bet minimums and maximums are usually $1 to $2,500, the same as the digital games.

-We’re still waiting on Michigan online casinos to launch live dealer games, but they’re currently available in New Jersey and Pennsylvania.
-Live dealer games will be available in Michigan in the near future, hopefully in 2021, and will likely arrive in West Virginia and Connecticut sometime in 2022.
+We’re still waiting on Michigan online casinos to launch live dealer games, but they’re currently available in New Jersey and PA casinos online.
+Live dealer games will be available in Michigan in the near future, so make sure to check out the latest MI online casino promos.
+We also expect them to arrive in West Virginia and Connecticut sometime in 2022.